 2018 PLENARY SPEAKERS

-We are thrilled to introduce three plenary speakers this year: Erik Daubert, Elle Benson, and Philip Walkley:
+2018 plenary speakers: Erik Daubert, Elle Benson, and Philip Walkley

 Erik Daubert is one of the most certified fundraising professionals in the world; he holds the lifetime credential of Advanced Certified Fund Raising Executive (ACFRE) - one of approximately 110 worldwide.
 He serves as faculty with the Indiana University Lilly Family School of Philanthropy, LaGrange College, and Saint Mary's University of Minnesota.
 He also serves as Affiliated Scholar with the Center on Nonprofits and Philanthropy at the Urban Institute.
 Erik is Director of Financial Development at the YMCA of the USA where he works to expand the philanthropic capacity of the YMCA worldwide.
 He is also the author of the book The Annual Campaign, and is an Association of Fundraising Professionals master trainer.